 Insulation

-- The warmth of this jacket is surprising given how thin the insulation feels.
+- The warmth of the Arc’teryx Proton LT Hoody jacket is surprising, given how thin the insulation feels.
 An advantage of synthetic insulation over down feathers is the higher warmth when wet.
 The Proton uses 80g CoreLoft Compact in the body and 60g CoreLoft in the hood as construction.
 As this is an active jacket, it’s not designed to be super toasty when standing around, but when moving, it will keep you from freezing.
 It adds great warmth as a mid-layer in winter months and as a top layer in warmer conditions, which adds to its versatility.
-The Dope Permeair outer keeps the wind chill factor the a minimum.
+The Dope Permeair outer keeps the wind chill factor to a minimum.

 Comfort